oarodriguez/isingchat/README.md

 ```
 conda install --use-local [[your_local_file.tar]]
 ```
-Note: run the conda build purge to delete a previous package version
+Note: run the conda build purge to delete a previous package version and git reset to resolve GIT_ENV_VARIABLES issues

 ## Organization
 The project is organized as follows